 Cappelletti, a variant on the well-known tortellini of Bologna, are normally served in a clear broth.
 My cappelletti are vegetarian, filled with ricotta and spices, but you could use meat, too.
 The soup is a rich, clear duck broth; almost a consomme.
 Simple yet, elegant.

-When life gives you wild turkeys, make wild turkey broth.
-Most of us bring home only a few wild turkeys in any given year, so you owe it to yourself to make a nice broth from the carcass.
-You can make broth from a skinned or plucked turkey, and you can either use the wings
+When life gives you a turkey, make turkey broth.
+Whether you are a hunter or not, most of us bring home only a few turkeys in any given year, so you owe it to yourself to make a nice broth from the carcass.
+You can make broth from a skinned or plucked turkey, and you

 Making stocks and broths are among the core skills of any good cook, and it is a labor or love I embrace wholly.
 As a hunter, angler and a gardener, I can often make a first-class stock solely with ingredients I’ve grown, caught or shot.
 This to me is deeply satisfying.
 Venison stock is one